Francisca-Heii/online-store-app/README.md

 ### ClIENT STORIES

 #### As a casual/new visitor to the website, I want to:
-1. See a second-hand furniture site so that I can explore what is on offer.
+1. Visit **Supreme Furnitures website** so that I can view what they have in stock.
+2. Access the website from any device, so that I can view the website on desktop, mobile, or tablet.

-2. Be able to navigate the site without having to register an account so that I can browse through the site.
+3. Navigate the site without having to register an account so that I can browse through the site.

-3. Be able to navigate the site intuitively, user-friendly, and overall ease-of-use so that I can enjoy being on the site.

-4. See some information about delivery, quality status, and checkout so that I can keep that in mind as I navigate the site.
+4. Navigate easily through the website so that I can find everything easily.
 5. See different categories on the navigation menu so that I can have an idea of what type of products are sold.

-6. Be able to search for furniture so that I can quickly find what I am looking for.
+6. See some information about delivery, quality status, and checkout so that I can be aware as I navigate the site.

-7. Be able to filter furniture by category name or product name so that I can find out what is on stock.

-8. Be able to search for a specific product by name or description so that I can quickly find what I am interested in.
+7. Search for a product by name or description to quickly see if it is available.
+8. See the total of my bag at any time to avoid spending much and keep updated.
+9. Easily sort and filter the available products across all/specific categories, identifying the best rated, best priced, and alphabetically sorted.

-9. Filter furniture by categories so that I can quickly find what I am looking for.
+10. Easily access a specific category of available products, so that I can quickly find what I am looking for.

-10. Buy the furniture that I need for home, study, or office use so that I can be comfortable.

-11. See slide images of categories so that I can have an overall look and imagination of the furniture sold.
+11. See slide show images so that I can stay longer and explore the site.

-12. Read reviews from previous customers so that I can know what to expect.
+12. See **shop living, shop dining, shop bedroom, and shop accessories** displayed in cards, so that I can easily navigate to a certain category.
+13. View items in my bag, adjust or delete the number of items so that they can fit my budget.
+14. Know more about the company, find the **review us, register now and discount code buttons** so that I can register if I am interested.

-13. Be able to view more information on a particular piece of furniture so that I can know more about the product.
+15. View more information on a particular piece of furniture so that I can know more about the product.

-14. Easily add, update , or delete products in my bag so that they can fit my budget.

-15. View items in my bag before checkout, so that I can avoid buying products I don't really need.

-16. Be able to revisit my shopping bag so that I can continue shopping or proceed to checkout.
+16. Revisit my shopping bag so that I can continue shopping or proceed to checkout.

-17. Be able to make a simple secure payment on the site and hassle-free, so that I can feel confident that my card details are safe.
+17. Make a simple secure payment on the site and hassle-free, so that I can feel confident that my card details are safe.

-18. Be able to receive a confirmation email with information about my order so that I can view my order details again.
+18. Receive a confirmation email with information about my order so that I can view my order details again.

-19. Be able to read information about the site so that I can know a little bit of their story.

-20. Be able to contact the site owner/administrator so that I can inquire about any questions or issues I may have.
+19. Contact the site owner/administrator via a form, so that I can inquire about any questions or issues I may have.

-21. Register an account if I want to come back at a later date.
+20. Register an account if I want to come back at a later date.

-22. Be able to leave a review so that I can give my feedback.
+21. Leave a review so that I can give my feedback and help other customers.
+22. Read reviews from previous customers so that I can know what to expect.

-23. Be able to see the contact information or social media links so that I can follow the site owner and get a feel for the credibility of the site.
+23. See the contact information or social media links so that I can follow the site owner and get a feel for the credibility of the site.

 #### As a registered user, I want to:

-1. Be able to easily log in so that I can access my account.
+1. Easily log in so that I can access my account.

-2. Be able to view my previous history of furniture bought and others when I am logged in.
+2. View my previous history of furniture bought and other information when I am logged in.

-3. Be able to log out easily, so that I can keep my account private if I am not using my personal device, for example using a work device.
+3. Log out easily, so that I can keep my account private if I am not using my personal device, for example using a work device.

-4. Be able to update my details so that I can save new changes made, for example, change of address.
+4. Update my personal details so that I can save new changes, for example, change of address or phone number.
 5. Recover my password easily so that I can access my account in case I forget my password.
 6. Create, update or delete my personal information so that I can have up-to-date information.

 #### Site owner, I want to be able to:
-1. Add new furniture so that I can add new products to the site.
+1. Add new items to the store easily so that customers can find something to buy.

-2. Edit any furniture so that I can update the details of the furniture on the site.

-3. Delete furniture so that I can remove old furniture if certain products are no longer available on the site.

-4. Add a discount to a particular furniture so that the users can be aware of such furniture.
+2. Edit and update existing products to change pricing, description images, and other criteria.
+3. Add and edit discount codes so that customers can register in order to enjoy massive discount offers.
 ### DESIGN

 ##### Colour Scheme